AndriyKalashnykov/ldap-server/README.md

 # Simple all-in-one LDAP server (wrapped [ApacheDS](http://directory.apache.org/apacheds/)) in Java.

 You don't need any configuration files to get it working.
 Just launch the JAR and that's it.
 Server data are not persisted, they just live in memory.

-## Download

-Download latest tag from [GitHub releases](https://github.com/AndriyKalashnykov/ldap-server/releases)

 ### Docker container